The-going/evlproject/content/logbook/_index.md

 the PCM core from the out-of-band context for achieving bounded ultra-low latency when exchanging audio samples with the same device.
-We may allow the device to be reconfigured when the driver is not exchanging data with the codec in out-of-band mode and conversely, but we do not want both operations to happen concurrently inside the Alsa core.
+We may allow the device to be reconfigured when the driver is not exchanging data with the codec from the out-of-band stage and conversely, but we do not want both operations to happen concurrently inside the Alsa core.
 Because the application layer may not be able to ensure such operations never overlap (e.g. playing an audio stream with `aplay` while changing the mixer settings from a different context using `amixer`), a kernel mechanism which helps in keeping the general logic safe is welcome.

 ### Week 2.2020